Pre 1100s - Paleo and Woodland Americans

 The Bolen point being the most commonly found.

-Most projectile points associated with early Paleo-Indians have been found in rivers.
-However, projectile points of the late Paleo-Indian period, particularly Bolen points, are often found on dry land sites, as well as in rivers.
+Most projectile points associated with early Paleo peoples have been found in rivers.
+However, projectile points of the late Paleo period, particularly Bolen points, are often found on dry land sites, as well as in rivers.

-Some of the tools, such as the Hendrix scraper of the early Paleoindian period, and the Edgefield scraper of the late Paleoindian period, are distinctive enough to aid in dating deposits.
+Some of the tools, such as the Hendrix scraper of the early Paleo period, and the Edgefield scraper of the late Paleo period, are distinctive enough to aid in dating deposits.

-A few underwater sites in Florida have yielded Paleoindian artifacts of ivory, bone, antler, shell, and wood.
+A few underwater sites in Florida have yielded Paleo artifacts of ivory, bone, antler, shell, and wood.

-The Archaic period in Florida is cclaimed to have lasted from 7500 or 7000 BC until about 500 BC.
+The Archaic period in Florida is claimed to have lasted from 7500 or 7000 BC until about 500 BC.

 Bullen divided this period into the Dalton Late, Early Pre-ceramic Archaic, Middle Pre-ceramic Archaic, Late Pre-ceramic Archaic, Orange, and Florida Transitional periods.